University of Calcutta: Sahid Khudiram Siksha Prangan

-Sahid Khudiram Siksha Prangan, commonly known as Alipore Campus, located at Alipore is the humanities campus of the university.
+Sahid Khudiram Siksha Prangan, commonly known as Alipore Campus, located at Alipore, is the humanities campus of the university.
 The departments of history, ancient Indian history and culture, Islamic history and culture, South and Southeast Asian studies, archaeology, political science, business management and museology are situated on this campus.

 Technology Campus

 The Technology Campus, also known as the Tech Camps, is the newest on the university.
-It brings together the three engineering and technical departments: the Department of Computer Science and Engineering, the A.K.C.
+It brings together the three engineering and technical departments: The Centre for Research in Nanoscience and Nanotechnology, the Department of Computer Science and Engineering, the A.K.C.
 School of Information Technology and the Department of Applied Optics and Photonics, in Sector 3, JD Block, Salt Lake.

 Organisation and administration

 Governance

-The university is governed by a board of administrative officers, which include the vice-chancellor, pro-vice-chancellor for academic affairs, pro-vice-chancellor for business affairs and finance, the registrar, the university librarian, the inspector of colleges, the system manager and 35 others.
+The university is governed by a board of administrative officers, which includes the vice-chancellor, pro-vice-chancellor for academic affairs, pro-vice-chancellor for business affairs and finance, the registrar, the university librarian, the inspector of colleges, the system manager and 35 others.
 They monitor the operation of the university and its affiliated colleges and the university's funding.
-In 2017, Sonali Chakravarti Banerjee became the 51st vice-chancellor of the university.
-The university is funded by the University Grants Commission, the Government of West Bengal, other agencies for various research works and by the university's own initiatives like fees, sales proceeds, publications, service charges generated from endowment funds etc.
+The university is funded by the University Grants Commission, the Government of West Bengal, other agencies for various research works and by the university's own initiatives like fees, sales proceeds, publications and service charges generated from endowment funds.